raoul2000/js-playground/example-scraper/miner/README.md

 ### Follow Me

-There may be some cases where you don't really know the complete itinerary before to start: you only know the first step and the way to how to find the direction of the next one.
+There may be some cases where you don't really know the complete itinerary before to start: you only know the first step and the way to how to find the direction to the next one.

 ```js